 Through the guidance of the Regional Emergency Medical Services Council (REMSCO) and the Regional Emergency Medical Advisory Committee (REMAC), the program agency also works with educational institutions, 911 centers, hospital emergency departments, law enforcement officials and other stakeholders to ensure the entire EMS system runs smoothly.
 These two regulatory bodies are comprised of regional experts who meet quarterly to discuss current policies and procedures.

-In addition to all this, the FDRHPO EMS Program Agency has assisted North Country REMSCO with an annual educational EMS conference in the region for over 20 years.
+In addition to all this, the FDRHPO EMS Program Agency has hosted an educational EMS conference in the region for over 20 years.
+Meet our EMS Providers...

-Commitment to Providers...